- Project Showcase

 Also, note that the livestream will be broadcast in the presenter’s original language, and interpretation will not be available.

 The Project Showcase is meant to have a similar atmosphere to a poster presentation, in which presenters share their work and engage with attendees in a small group setting.
-During the Project Showcase, each presentation will be assigned a specific Zoom meeting.
-Attendees can move freely among the Zoom meetings to hear from presenters, ask questions, give feedback, or just listen, much like a traditional poster session.
+During the Project Showcase, each presentation will be assigned a specific Zoom breakout room.
+Attendees can move freely among the breakout rooms to hear from presenters, ask questions, give feedback, or just listen, much like a traditional poster session.

 Note that language interpretation and closed captioning will not be available during the Project Showcase.
 Additionally, the Project Showcase will not be livestreamed.